Weight-Loss Patch – Slimming Patch or Diet Patch?

 Green tea (Camellia sinensis) — A delicious variety of tea that is consumed worldwide, this drink has several purported health benefits.
 However, the research findings only suggest a possible modest effect on body weight, according to the National Center for Complementary and Integrative Health.

 Experts have suggested that green tea and its components might reduce body weight by increasing energy expenditure and fat oxidation, reducing lipogenesis and decrease fat absorption.

 Hoodia — Hoodia gordonii is a succulent plant native to Africa.
 Weight-loss patch manufacturers claim this ingredient suppresses appetite and helps reduce food intake.
 But, there is very little published research in humans, according to The Mayo Clinic.

-Guarana — An herbal source of caffeine commonly found in dietary products promoted for weight-loss.
+Guarana — An herbal source of caffeine commonly found in dietary products promoted for weight-loss, per PLOS One.
 Caffeine works to stimulate the central nervous system, increase thermogenesis, and fat oxidation.

 Short-term clinical trials of combination products and research findings state caffeine may have a possible modest effect on body weight or decreased weight gain over time, states eMedicineHealth.